wohshon/keycloak-test-app/README.md

     - add keycloak adaptor bom
 - `application.properties`
     - add in the keycloak related settings to protect the urls, and the auth server endpoints
 - in `AppController` of app1, the access token will be stored in session after initial successful login.
 When we are invoking the service at service1, the access token is retrieved for credential delegation purposes.
+Once we have the token, we will call the service via a bearer token.

 ### RHSSO settings (Screen shots)

 - client for web app, app1-client

+This is via the Authorization Code flow

 ![app1-client](img/rhsso-app1-client.png)

 - client for web app, springboot-service1-client

+This is via the Client Credentials flow.
+In our flow, the app will used the current access token as a bearer token to call the 2nd service

 ![service1-client](img/rhsso-service1-client.png)

 - users and roles

+Realm roles, so it is visible to both clients.

 ![users](img/rhsso-users.png)